mytardis/mytardis/tardis/tardis_portal/static/js/lib/README.rst

 If you're about to send HTML to the client, consider using a Mustache template and some JSON first.
 (Reusing JSON services is much easier!)

+For Javascript tests, mustache-0.3.0.js is copied into this directory, because we can't use {% static ... %} to access it in the django-mustachejs package because Django is not running during the Javascript tests.

 Underscore.js
 -------------